smenjas/music-notes/music-starter-kit.md

 # Music Starter Kit
 You can make music and record it in high quality, anywhere, without disturbing your neighbors.
-This used to be prohibitively expensive.
+That used to be prohibitively expensive.
 Today, professional music production is within many people's budgets.

 ## What do I really need?